 My technique is to slice pieces clean to remove any sinew or cartilage and fill a gallon zip lock bag.

-I’ll add approximately 2 cups of soy sauce, 1 cup of honey or maple sugar and some heavy splashes of garlic powder, chili powder, salt and pepper and some chili flakes.
+I’ll add approximately 2 cups of soy sauce, 1 cup of honey or maple sugar and some heavy splashes of brown sugar, garlic powder, chili powder, salt and pepper and some chili flakes.
 It’s best to let it all marinate 24 hours in the refrigerator with a flip or two to make sure all pieces get even coverage.

 Next it goes into a strainer for a few minutes so that pieces can be lifted out without them dripping marinade and they are placed onto the racks of my Little Chief for smoking.
 If not complete dried I’ll place the pieces into the refrigerator or leave them in a dry environment and in a breathable paper bag so moisture can continue to escape.